Which factors bring an individual within the scope of tax on income and capital gains?

 Is tax charged on death or on gifts by individuals and, if so, which factors cause the tax to apply, when must a tax return be submitted, and at what rate, by whom and when must the tax be paid?

-6.7 Where an individual makes a transfer of value (§6.2) during their lifetime to the trustees of a trust (other than a bare trust or certain favoured kinds of trust), there is an immediate charge to inheritance tax at 20% to the extent that the individual’s available nil-rate band (§6.8) is exceeded, with further tax being charged if the individual dies within seven years of making the transfer of value.
+Lifetime gifts (provided that the donor does not continue to benefit) made seven years or more before death are not included within an individual’s estate.
+Where an individual makes a transfer of value during their lifetime to the trustees of a trust (other than a bare trust or certain favoured kinds of trust) or certain closely held companies, there is an immediate charge to inheritance tax at 20% on the excess above the available nil rate band, with further inheritance tax being charged if the individual dies within seven years of making the transfer of value.

-6.9 An individual is deemed domiciled for inheritance tax purposes in the UK in a particular tax year (§2.14) if they have been UK resident (§1.5-1.7) for at least 15 of the 20 tax years immediately preceding the relevant tax year and in addition for at least one of the four tax years ending with the relevant tax year.
-An individual is also deemed domiciled for inheritance tax purposes (and known as a “formerly domiciled resident“) in a particular tax year if they were born in the UK with a domicile of origin in the UK (§1.9), have acquired a non-UK domicile of choice (§1.9), are UK resident for the relevant tax year, and were UK resident for at least one of the two tax years immediately preceding the relevant tax year.
-Finally, an individual is deemed domiciled for inheritance tax purposes in the UK at any time if they were previously domiciled in the UK within the three calendar years immediately preceding that time.
+An individual who is not UK domiciled under general law is deemed domiciled for inheritance tax purposes in the UK in a particular tax year (and therefore subject to inheritance tax on their worldwide assets) if they have been UK resident (i) for at least 15 of the 20 tax years immediately before that tax year and (ii) for at least one of the four tax years ending with that tax year.
+An individual is also deemed domiciled for inheritance tax purposes (and known as a “formerly domiciled resident“) in a tax year if they were born in the UK with a domicile of origin in the UK, have acquired a non-UK domicile of choice, are UK resident for that tax year, and were UK resident for at least one of the two tax years immediately preceding that tax year.
+Finally, an individual is also deemed domiciled for inheritance tax purposes in the UK at any time if they were previously domiciled in the UK within the three calendar years immediately preceding that time.

 Are tax reliefs available on gifts (either during the donor’s lifetime or on death) to a spouse, civil partner, or to any other relation, or of particular kinds of assets (eg business or agricultural assets), and how do any such reliefs apply?